 - works similar for removing a preset

-Fortunately there is a simple solution: I made these presets already for you.
-Not just a few but hundreds of them or no, more then a thousand.
-The presets of Image Alchemist is a collection that covers approximately of 80-90% of the adjustments you would ever make with your tools.
+Fortunately, there is a simple solution: I made these presets all ready for you.
+Not just a few but hundreds of them or no, more than a thousand.
+The presets of Image Alchemist are a collection that covers approximately 80-90% of the adjustments you would ever make with your tools.

 Image Alchemist Presets

 In the overview below I have organized the presets I am working on into six groups named Exposure, Color, Lens, Composition, Details, and Metadata, similar to the default tool tabs in Capture One Pro.
 Over time each item in the list will become a link you can click on.
 It directs you to the corresponding product page.
-In the mean time I hope the list is appetizing and you will look forward for more to come.
+In the meantime, I hope the list is appetizing and you will look forward to more to come.

 When you see Buy/Try as a suffix to the tool’s name, it is available in the webshop.
 A limited set is free to get, the full set is available for purchase.
 When you see Free the full set is free of charge.